photonmaster/scymnus/README.md

 ```
 ### models
 Let's say that a simple web service must be created for manipulating 3D points.
-The following `struct` looks like a godd candidate for presenting a 3D point:
+The following `struct` looks like a good candidate for presenting a 3D point:

 ```cpp
 struct point